-There is no more calm and welcoming place than Mount Sinai Chelsea for breast imaging.
+There is no more calm and welcoming place than the Blavatnik Family – Chelsea Medical Center at Mount Sinai for breast imaging.
 We offer mammograms and other breast imaging technologies when you are concerned about a lump that you found, when your doctor recommends that you get an expert diagnosis, or when you are interested in getting a second opinion.

-Our experienced breast experts use the most advanced imaging equipment in our warm, friendly setting located conveniently in Chelsea.
+Our experienced breast experts use the most advanced imaging equipment in our warm, friendly setting located conveniently in the Chelsea facility.
 Our office is designed to enhance your comfort and privacy while we do all we can to ensure the most successful outcome possible for you.

 Our Women’s Cancer Program breast imagers are experienced fellowship-trained specialists who treat you with compassion.
 We have the expertise to provide the best possible treatment and results, starting with your diagnosis.